Fresh-Diversion/road_map/README.md

 Todd - Traffic monitoring w/deep learning

 Dany - "Kindness to self"
-    1. Ask people to say a message of kindness or to someone having hard time ->
+    1. Let people approach the monitor which displays the message "record your voice, saying a message of kindness or an encouragement for someone having hard time"
-    2. Detect their faces meanwhile ->
+    2. Detect their faces meanwhile (to display later on) ->
-    3. Show video of their face saying that word (produced by deep fake tech!), looking right back to the person :)
+    3. Show video of their face saying that phrase, (produced by deep fake tech!) looking right back to the person :) = to themselves